ciaranmurphy10/pands-project/README.md

 ## KDE Plots

-KDE (Kernel Density Estimation) plots are analogous to histograms in that they represent the distribution of values in a data set, but their methods of representation are very different.
+KDE (Kernel Density Estimation) plots are analogous to histograms in that they represent the distribution of values in a dataset, but their methods of representation are very different.
 A KDE plot visualises the continuous probability density curve of a variable, and since multiple curves can be easily displayed overlapping on a single plot, we can separate variables into different dimensions and display their continuous probability density curves on one plot using colour to distinguish them.
 In our case, we will examine four plots (one for each measurement type) and separate the plots into three dimensions (one for each species type).

 <p align="center">
   <img src = "./plots/kde_plots/petal_length_kde_plot.png" alt = "Petal Length" width="45%" />